Order the spring issue here

 What about the victims of large-scale corruption?

-REPLACEMENT: A principle of return of funds to victims of corruption should be included in the agreement entered into between the authorities and convicted companies.
+REPLACEMENT: A principle of return of funds to victims of corruption should be included in the agreement concluded between the authorities and companies that are convicted.

 The oil industry is the root of all evil

-MONEY AND OIL: If you mix corruption and rogue states with the richest and most destructive industry in the world – the oil industry – the result is an explosive mix.
+MONEY AND OIL: If you mix corruption and rogue states with the richest and most devastating industry in the world – the oil industry – the result is an explosive mix.

 Criminal networks eradicate wild species

-ILLEGAL CATCH: Chinese mafia trades in swim bladders from fish, Mexican fishermen are pressured into criminal activities and the police are terrified.
+ILLEGAL Catch: Chinese mafia deals with swim bladders from fish, Mexican fishermen are pressed into criminal activity and police are terrified.

 Innocent "criminals" as a source of income in New York